 • CRM data filled in by account managers

-Customer satisfaction is an excellent indicator of the status of customer experience (CX) you provide.
+Customer satisfaction is an excellent indicator of the customer experience (CX) you provide.
 In a survey by Gartner, 81% of respondents said they expected future competition to be based primarily on customer experience.

-measure customer satisfaction
+customer satisfaction charts

 Another survey by PWC indicated that 73% of all people consider customer experience when making purchase decisions.
 More than half (59%) of US respondents said they would ignore a brand after several bad experiences.
 One bad experience is enough for 17% of the clients to walk away permanently.